hard-nett/docs/CONTRIBUTING.md

 We are thankful for you helping build the Terp Network docs.
 This guide covers the project layout, how to add things, and what we expect from contributions.

+## Requirements

+Be respectful.
+With our documentation, comes the relance on a stable, veriiable basis.
+If we are inaccurate or unorganized, we are not being respectful of our users time.

 ## Expectations

 - Run `pnpm dev` and check your changes render before opening a PR.